-The U.S. Department of Education, as part of its usual review of how international schools are administering the US Direct Loan program, is reviewing its funding of degree programs at the Toronto School of Theology.
-Depending on the outcome of this review, funding may be affected for 2014-15.
-To aid in your financial planning for 2014-2015 you should consider alternative sources of funding.
+To aid in your financial planning, you should consider alternative sources of funding.
 For example, private loans are available such as the Smart Option Loan through Sallie Mae, from your preferred lender, or if you are a Canadian citizen or permanent resident you may apply through the Canadian government student loan system.
-It should be noted that neither the University of Toronto nor the Toronto School of Theology endorses any of these alternative sources of funding.
+It should be noted that neither the University of Toronto nor TST endorses any of these alternative sources of funding.

 Important information for existing students from the United States of America